haikhalfakhreez/HaikhalFakhreez/README.md

-# Haikhal Fakhreez - Self-taught
+# Haikhal Fakhreez - Self-taught Front-end Developer

 Hi, I’m Haikhal.
 I create amazing websites that are responsive, beautiful, and easy to use.